“A good digestion turneth all to health.” George Herbert

 It’s Increasingly Common to Have Digestion Problems

-By getting to know your own digestive system and experimenting with different lifestyle habits that are known to make a difference, you can figure out how to fix what’s wrong, reclaim your social life, and feel confident that what you eat is truly nourishing your body.
+By getting to know your digestive system and experimenting with different lifestyle habits that are known to make a difference, you can figure out how to fix what’s wrong, reclaim your social life, and feel confident that what you eat is truly nourishing your body.

 10 Proven Ways to Improve Your Digestion